crolang-p2p/crolang-p2p-node/README.md

 Add the dependency to your project using one of the snippets available in the [Maven Central Repository page](https://central.sonatype.com/artifact/io.github.crolang-p2p/crolang-p2p-node-jvm/overview).

-**Note:** If you are using Linux on an aarch32 or aarch64 architecture, please do not use Java 21, as it is not supported by the WebRTC implementation used by this library.
-Use any other version of Java 11+ instead.

 **Documentation and Examples:**
 - Kotlin usage: [examples-kotlin-crolang-p2p-node-jvm](https://github.com/crolang-p2p/examples-kotlin-crolang-p2p-node-jvm)
 - Java usage: [examples-java-crolang-p2p-node-jvm](https://github.com/crolang-p2p/examples-java-crolang-p2p-node-jvm)